jesperancinha/good-story/LogBook.md

 <ins>2022/05/13</ins>

 1. There is something different about `fun suspend main`.
 It reflects itself on the duration of coroutines.
 Figure it out!
+>Nothing is wrong with it, actually.
+It's just that no clear exception is given in the logs.
+The latency for the next coroutine just gets longer and longer

 <ins>2022/05/08</ins>